Sydney-Informatics-Hub/lessonbmc/_episodes/10-BMC_R_Day3_B.md

 > > 1.
 > > ~~~
 > > t.test(TUAG ~ Gender, data = gait)
-> > ggplot(gait, aes(y=TUAG, x = Group)) + geom_violin()
+> > ggplot(gait, aes(y=TUAG, x = Gender, fill = Gender)) + geom_violin() +theme_bw()
 > > ~~~
 > > {: .output}
 > {: .solution}
 {: .challenge}

+### 2 samples: Wilcoxon-Mann-Whitney (non-parametric)
+The Mann–Whitney U test, also called the Mann–Whitney–Wilcoxon, Wilcoxon rank-sum test, or Wilcoxon–Mann–Whitney test - is sometimes preferred to the 2 sample t-test when the distribution cannot be assumed to be normal; for a discussion of whether this is appropriate see [here](http://thestatsgeek.com/2014/04/12/is-the-wilcoxon-mann-whitney-test-a-good-non-parametric-alternative-to-the-t-test/).

+Thankfully, performing it in R is easier than trying to figure out if it's appropriate...

-We can perform the non-parametric Wilcoxon-Mann-Whitney Test.
-Here the null hypothesis is that the distributions of the two groups are the same.
+Here the null hypothesis is that the two independent samples were selected from populations having a similar distribution (if the samples are dependent, use the Wilcoxon signed-rank test, by specifying the arguement `paired=TRUE`).

 ~~~
 wilcox.test(TUAG ~ Group, data = gait)